KaiwenChe/Chatbot_Experiments/README.md

 - If encountering issues with dependencies, try removing and reinstalling the virtual environment.
 - Ensure the OpenAI API key is correctly set in the `local.env` file.
 - Check the Flask server console for any error messages if the chatbot is not responding.
+- If static files are not loading, check the browser console for 404 errors and verify file paths.

 For any questions or issues, please contact the project maintainer.